exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 YAML
 ----

-YAML stands for 'YAML ain't Markup Language'.
-It is a human-friendly data serialization language.

-YAML is supported by the extension ext/yaml and several packages.

-It is used to store datasets, and configurations.
+``YAML``, which stands for ``YAML Ain't Markup Language`` (a playful recursive acronym), is a human-readable data serialization format.
+It is often used for configuration files, data exchange between languages with different data structures, and general-purpose data storage.
+YAML is designed to be easy for humans to read and write while also being easy for machines to parse and generate.

 .. code-block:: php